 Lines in the diagram above show how metadata nodes are connected.
 Each entry in a Gen3 node has a Universally Unique Identifier (UUID).
 The UUIDs will help you connect a subject's metadata variables together (following the lines you see in the graph).
 When you select one of the nodes and open the property box, you will find a property that represents the node immediately upstream of the one you selected.
 For example, in the Laboratory Results node, you will see a metadata field named "Subjects".
 This field contains UUIDs for the "Subject" node that is immediately upstream of the Laboratory Result node.
 All Gen3 nodes will have a UUID field for the node immediately upstream.
 These UUIDs are important for manipulating Gen3 data in Terra and are discussed in more detail in Section 4.

 For example, selecting "Laboratory Results" (in the above image) will open a table (see the TOPMed dataset example below) of all the possible metadata fields that fall in the node, as well as descriptions of each field.
-Notice some metadata fields are optional.
+Note: Some metadata fields are optional.
 The "Required" column of the table identifies those fields that are required if that node is available for a project.
-For example, the subjects property is required because this holds the UUIDs discussed above in 2.2.
+For example, the subject's property is required because this holds the UUIDs discussed above in 2.2.

-Remember that not every study will have all the clinical nodes you see in the graph.
+Remember - not every study will have all the clinical nodes you see in the graph.
 The graph represents all metadata available for the entire BioData Catalyst project.

-3. How to access and filter Gen3 data and export to Terra (BioData Catalyst users)
+How to access and filter Gen3 data and export to Terra

 Accessing Gen3 data: Step-by-step instructions